Speaking: Equestrian Emotions

 For anyone who is involved with horses, amateur or professional

 Horses communicate with emotions and have the ability to feel changes of energy in their environment.
 When we are with horses, our emotions affect the horse and vice versa.
 This, however, is a phenomenon that has been long ignored in the traditional equestrian world.
-For example, the fear of riding is still a taboo subject in many circles, and often fearful riders are told to cover up their emotions with aggressive behavior.
+For example, often fearful riders are told to cover up their emotions with aggressive behavior.
 Recognizing and addressing fear and other emotions such as frustration, anger and disappointment, is very important when around horses.
 It increases the wellbeing of both the horse and human.
 In addition, it decreases dangerous situations and equestrian accidents.

 The lecture will discuss the following topics: